-Students that apply to the Dental Assistant program must have already successfully completed (C- or better) M 090-Introductory Algebra, and WRIT 095-Developmental Writing (or their equivalent courses) OR be currently at the competency level for the program-required math and writing courses.
-Students may also complete any or all of the general education coursework (non-DA) prior to entry to the Dental Assistant program.
-Again, if you have any questions, please contact the DA Program Director.
+Students that apply to the Dental Assistant program must have already successfully completed (C- or better) M 065-Pre-Algebra, and WRIT 080-Building Basic Writing Skills or their equivalent courses OR be currently at the competency level for the program-required math and writing courses (M 090 and WRIT 095).
+Students may also complete any or all of the general education coursework (non-DENT) prior to entry to the Dental Assistant program if they choose to do so, but the required general education courses may also be taken during the program.
+Again, if you have any questions, please contact the Program Director.
 The program course sequence is as follows: